Ibuprofen

 Magne B6 · Magnerot

 A typical attack has four phases.
-The prodrome appears hours or a day before: fatigue, frequent yawning, sweet cravings, irritability.
-The aura (only in ~25% of patients) lasts 20-60 minutes with visual (flashes, blind spots) or sensory phenomena.
+The prodrome appears hours or a day before: fatigue, frequent yawning, sugar cravings, irritability.
+The aura (in only ~25% of patients) lasts 20-60 minutes with visual phenomena (flashes of light, blind spots) or sensory symptoms.

-The pain itself lasts 4-72h, moderate to severe, pulsating, unilateral, worsened by effort.
-It is accompanied by nausea, vomiting, photophobia and phonophobia.
-The postdrome (migraine hangover) lasts another 24-48h with fatigue and a heavy head.
+The pain itself lasts 4-72h, is moderate to severe in intensity, throbbing, one-sided, and worsened by exertion.
+It is accompanied by nausea, vomiting, photophobia, and phonophobia.
+The postdrome (migraine hangover) lasts another 24-48h with a feeling of tiredness and a heavy head.

-For mild-to-moderate attacks, ibuprofen 400-600 mg taken rapidly at the onset of pain is effective.
+For mild to moderate attacks, ibuprofen 400-600 mg taken quickly at the onset of the pain is effective.
 Naproxen 550 mg has a longer duration.
 Combinations of paracetamol + aspirin + caffeine are also OTC and useful in some patients.

-Antiemetics (metoclopramide) help with nausea and increase the analgesic's absorption, but they require a prescription.
-For severe attacks, triptans (sumatriptan, rizatriptan) are specific treatment but prescription-only.
+Antiemetics (metoclopramide) help with nausea and increase the absorption of the painkiller, but require a prescription.
+For severe attacks, triptans (sumatriptan, rizatriptan) are a specific treatment but are Rx.

-Stress, lack of sleep or too much sleep, hormonal changes (menstruation), foods (red wine, aged cheese, chocolate, nitrites), dehydration, sudden weather changes, flashing lights.
-An attack diary over 2-3 months reveals patterns.
+Stress, lack of sleep or too much sleep, hormonal changes (menstruation), foods (red wine, aged cheese, chocolate, nitrites), dehydration, sudden weather changes, flickering lights.
+An attack diary kept over 2-3 months reveals your patterns.

-If you have 4+ attacks per month or attacks lasting 24h+, ask your doctor for preventive treatment: beta-blockers (propranolol), antiepileptics (topiramate), antidepressants (amitriptyline) or anti-CGRP monoclonals (erenumab, fremanezumab).
+If you have 4+ attacks per month or attacks lasting 24h+, ask your doctor about preventive treatment: beta-blockers (propranolol), antiepileptics (topiramate), antidepressants (amitriptyline), or anti-CGRP monoclonals (erenumab, fremanezumab).
 Magnesium 400-600 mg/day and riboflavin 400 mg/day have evidence for prophylaxis.

 Search the pharmacy